-In summary, the Windows 10 Enterprise E3 in CSP program is an upgrade offering that provides small- and medium-sized organizations easier, more flexible access to the benefits of Windows 10 Enterprise edition, whereas Microsoft Volume Licensing programs and Software Assurance are broader in scope and provide benefits beyond access to the Enterprise edition of Windows 10 or Windows 11.
+In summary, the Windows 10/11 Enterprise E3 in CSP program is an upgrade offering that provides small- and medium-sized organizations easier, more flexible access to the benefits of Windows 10 Enterprise edition, whereas Microsoft Volume Licensing programs and Software Assurance are broader in scope and provide benefits beyond access to the Enterprise edition of Windows 10 or Windows 11.

 Compare Windows 10 Pro and Enterprise editions

 The following table only lists Windows 10.
 More information will be available about differences between Windows 11 editions after Windows 11 is generally available.

 Windows 10 Enterprise edition has a number of features that are unavailable in Windows 10 Pro.
 Table 1 lists the Windows 10 Enterprise features not found in Windows 10 Pro.
 Many of these features are security-related, whereas others enable finer-grained device management.